How Much Do You Know About High Blood Pressure?

 MYTH 3: You can tell when you have high blood pressure.

-FACT: You can’t feel high blood pressure.
+FACT: People cannot reliably predict their blood pressure based on their symptoms.
 That’s why it’s often called “the silent killer.”
 That’s also why you get a blood pressure reading at every doctor’s visit.
 Your typical reading will include both your systolic and diastolic blood numbers.

 MYTH 4: I don’t need to check my blood pressure at home.